Canleskis/particular/particular/README.md

 nature, but a common example is the gravitational interaction between particles, which is provided by the [`gravity`] module and the main focus of the library.
 This module provides implementations using popular vector math libraries such as `glam` and `nalgebra`.
-You you will need to enable the corresponding features to use them.
+You will need to enable the corresponding features to use them.

 ### Getting started

 The [`Position`] and [`Mass`] traits provide methods to retrieve the position, mass and gravitational parameter of a particle.
-Implementing these traits for a type will result in multiple blanket implementations that will allow it to be used with all available algorithms for computing different interactions.
+Implementing these traits for a type will result in multiple blanket implementations that will allow it to be used with all available algorithms for computing gravitational interactions.

 #### Implementing the [`Position`] and [`Mass`] trait